-1 Corinthians 15:57-58 But thanks be to God, which giveth us the victory through our Lord Jesus Christ.
-Therefore, my beloved brethren, be ye stedfast, unmoveable, always abounding in the work of the Lord, forasmuch as ye know that your labour is not in vain in the Lord.
+1 Corinthians 15:57-58 But thanks be to God, who gives us the victory through our Lord Jesus Christ.
+Therefore, my beloved brethren, be steadfast, immovable, always abounding in the work of the Lord, knowing that your labor is not in vain in the Lord.

 Scottish minister Alexander Whyte was known for his uplifting prayers in the pulpit.
 He always found something for which to be grateful.
 One Sunday morning the weather was so gloomy that one church member thought to himself, "Certainly the preacher won't think of anything for which to thank the Lord on a wretched day like this."
 Much to his surprise, however, Whyte began by praying, "We thank Thee, O God, that it is not always like this."

 You see, there is always a way to thank God, even in the worst of circumstances.
 Where there's a will, there's a way.

 Let's experience a true happy thanks giving today -- let's will to thank God, and do it happily!
 As we draw near to Him with our thanks, He will draw near to us and bring victory!